 True implemented water reuse initiatives by collecting wastewater from offices that is still in good condition (e.g., for watering plants around buildings) to reduce water consumption and maximize resource efficiency.
+The treated wastewater is further processed through a filtration or recycling system before being reused, with the reused water directed only to endpoints that do not involve human contact.
 These efforts led to a reduction in municipal water supply by over 1.9 million liters per year.